KNaresh1/token-exchange-dapp/README.md

 ### Testnet
 - Node service provider: INFURA
-- Website is deployed to IPFS using fleek
+- Website is deployed using Vercel

 ### Steps to run the app